It's Your Turn to Govern ZKsync's Future

 Minting, Claiming and Delegation

 Community members can check their eligibility at claim.zknation.io, and will be able to claim their tokens starting next week until January 3rd, 2025.
-Eligible GitHub developers and ZKsync GitHub Discussion Helpers must associate their address to their account by June 25th, 00:00 CEST to be claim.
+Eligible GitHub developers and ZKsync GitHub Discussion Helpers must associate their address to their account by June 25th, 00:00 CEST to claim.
 External Projects, Protocol Guild and ZKsync native project contributors will be able to claim starting June 24th, 2024.

 With ZKsync’s native account abstraction, claiming your ZK is gas free.
 Once claimed, token holders can participate in the governance of the ZKsync protocol and either self-delegate, or delegate their token voting rights to a representative they believe will continue advancing personal freedom for all.